 How does beauty relate to complexity?
-The present work explored this relationship using one of the most basic kinds of stimulus in vision research: ordinary geometric shapes.
-Harnessing a new approach to computing the visual complexity of shapes, the results reported here demonstrate that moderate object complexity gives rise to the strongest impression of beauty, whereas overly simple and overly complex objects are seen as less beautiful.
-Importantly, this "Goldilocks" effect was weakened by scrambling the shapes in ways that preserved many of their low-level visual features but eliminated their higher-level skeletal structure, suggesting that skeletal entropy plays a role in grounding impressions of beauty.
+The present work explored this relationship using perhaps the most basic kind of stimulus in vision research: ordinary geometric shapes.
+Harnessing a new approach to isolating the visual complexity of shapes, the results reported here demonstrate that moderate object complexity gives rise to the strongest impression of beauty, whereas overly simple and overly complex objects are seen as less beautiful.
+Importantly, this "Goldilocks" effect was weakened by scrambling the shapes in ways that preserved many of their low-level visual features but eliminated their higher-level skeletal structure, suggesting that skeletal entropy per se plays a role in grounding impressions of beauty.

-Beauty and Complexity: Where Old Meets New
+Beauty and complexity: Where old meets new

-This work not only provides further evidence for the long-standing "Goldilocks" hypothesis relating to complexity and beauty, but also complements existing empirical work on this topic by combining the precision of newer computationally oriented approaches (which have harnessed new measures of entropy and information density, though often to abstract and sometimes obscure visual patterns; e.g., Lakhal et al., 2020; Spehar et al., 2003, 2016) with the aesthetic sense of classical studies (which have explored more foundational units of visual cognition, but often without the rigour of more modern approaches; e.g., Birkhoff, 1933; Berlyne, 1973; Day, 1967; Munsinger & Kessen, 1964).
+This work not only provides further evidence for the long-standing "Goldilocks" hypothesis relating complexity and beauty, but also complements existing empirical work on this topic by combining the precision of newer computationally oriented approaches (which have harnessed new measures of entropy and information density, though often to abstract and sometimes obscure visual patterns; e.g., Lakhal et al., 2020; Spehar et al., 2003; Spehar et al., 2016) with the aesthetic sense of classical studies (which have explored more foundational units of visual cognition, but often without the rigor of more modern approaches; e.g., Berlyne, 1973; Birkhoff, 1933; Day, 1967; Munsinger and Kessen, 1964).
 Our approach characterizes the complexity of an object in terms of its underlying entropy, and specifically in terms of the "surprisal" inherent in its skeleton.
-To our knowledge, the present work is the first to connect an object's underlying skeletal structure to the perception of beauty, in ways that add to the growing list of cognitive processes where shape skeletons might play a role; Ayzenberg & Lourenco, 2019; Firestone & Scholl, 2014; Firestone & Keil, 2016; Lowet et al., 2018; Wilder et al., 2016; Sun & Firestone, 2021, 2022).
+To our knowledge, the present work is the first to connect an object's underlying skeletal structure to the perception of beauty, in ways that add to the growing list of cognitive processes where shape skeletons might play a role; Ayzenberg and Lourenco, 2019; Firestone and Keil, 2016; Firestone and Scholl, 2014; Lowet et al., 2018; Sun and Firestone, 2021a, 2021b; Wilder et al., 2016).